 - The owner gave you permission to take the car

 - You never moved the car

 - You only intended to take the car for a short while, or

 - You were acting under force or duress.

 If the police have discovered evidence in violation of your Constitutional rights the prosecution should not be entitled to benefit.
 Our attorneys will file a motion to suppress any evidence that has been contaminated by an illegal search, unlawful arrest, or other violation of your rights.
 Without this evidence, the state may be forced to negotiate reduced charges or dismiss the case in full.

-Speak with a San Diego Grand Theft Auto Defense Attorney
+Speak with a Grand Theft Auto Attorney San Diego

 Have you been arrested for grand theft auto in San Diego?
 Contact criminal defense attorney Vikas Bajaj to learn about how he can help you fight any criminal charges you may face.
 The prosecution will begin to build a case against you right away, so it is important to speak with an attorney as soon as you can.
 Call the Law Office of Vikas Bajaj, APC to request a free consultation.
 We will review your case, determine if your rights have been violated, and answer your questions.